 UCB: User Community Board (UCB)

-The following figure shows the flow of information from the target groups through and the policy boards to influence the evolution of services and solutions.

-Figure 2: Information flow to influence the evolution of services and solutions

 Software & service innovation

 Service providers, RIs and international research collaborations and the long tail of science are the main targets of this wide category of results, designed to enhance the EGI ICT service offer.
 A wide range of software choices and services will benefit both the service providers and the service consumers (researchers) who can embrace a wider choice of services.
 Software & service innovation results can be exploited to increase the user base of the EGI Community and strengthen the service provider sustainability and will be used to maximise Outreach activities.
-To this effect, the project will:

-Harness the networks within the competence centres supported by WP6 to inform new users about the developments and foster reuse.

-Demonstrate with pilots or production-ready services the developed capabilities.

-Operate on-demand generic or community-specific services to interested e-Infrastructures and RIs, and make the software openly accessible.

-Use internal communications channels to let the results of one partner in the community be known by the wider community (e.g.: articles in the newsletter about new services).

-Promote the results at research-focused meetings, through the Research Champions and presence at events.

-Guarantee that the outreach is complemented by clear documentation to lower barriers to uptake.

-2
+The following figure shows the flow of information from the target groups through and the policy boards to influence the evolution of services and solutions.
+On the left-hand side, there are the different types of stakeholders that may have requirements for evolving services and solutions.
+They can present these requirements in the related boards (i.e., TCB for the technology providers, OMB for the service providers, UCB for the user communities).
+These boards will discuss the requirements, filter them and pass to the SSB who is in charge for the evolution of the services and solutions portfolio.
+The SSB receives also the requirements from an external advisory body (SIB) through the EGI Council.

+Figure 2: Information flow to influence the evolution of services and solutions.
+NIL: NGI International Liaison.
+The arrows indicate the interactions between groups.

+In order to comply with the open access policy and maximise possibility for reuse of results, EGI-Engage software code, tools and interfaces that are new will be published under an OSI-approved license (http://opensource.org/licenses).
+In order to comply with the open access policy and maximise possibility for reuse of results, EGI-Engage partners, together, agree not to further develop software released with a non-open license and which cannot be re-released using an OSI-approved license.
+In case an assessment is needed or a license change to a participant' background is needed, the consortium will consult the OSS Watch.

 EGI AppDB

 The EGI Applications Database (AppDB) is a central service that stores and provides to the public, information about software solutions in the form of native software products and/or virtual appliances, the programmers and the scientists who are involved, and publications derived from the registered solutions.